Breaking News Emails

 Food Roots connects Asian American family farms in California growing crops traditionally found in various Asian cuisines and diets — like bok choy, mustard greens, ube, bitter melon and Japanese sweet potato — to communities and local businesses.
 Food Roots also hosts pop-up produce stands and programs like healthy eating workshops.
 The farmers they work with are within 400 miles of Los Angeles, where APIFM is based.

-The goal, said program manager Kevin Tsukahira, is twofold: to help local farmers generate revenue by accessing the market for culturally relevant crops, and increase the availability of that fresh produce to various communities, especially low-income ones.
+The goal, said program manager Kyle Tsukahira, is twofold: to help local farmers generate revenue by accessing the market for culturally relevant crops, and increase the availability of that fresh produce to various communities, especially low-income ones.

 “Not everybody has access to a local farmer’s market or Trader Joe’s or Whole Foods.
 We believe that everyone has a right to healthy, fresh food,” Tsukahira said.